 All halls of residence are offered on a 40 week contract, running from September to late June.

 All rooms are fully maintained and the rent includes utility bills.
 The University also has 24-hour security and has been voted the safest campus in the North West for the last four years by the independent Complete University Guide.

-Assistance for students living in halls of residence is available from Resident Hall Managers, Night Support Officers and Student Assistants, ensuring that support is available at any time, day or night.
+Assistance for students living in halls of residence is available from the Campus Life Team, Student Assistants and Campus Support staff, ensuring that support is available at any time, day or night.

 Code of Practice for the Management of Student Housing